Databases are at the heart of modern commercial application development.

 the Web and to novel kinds of data, like XML.
 The purpose of this

-course is to provide an introduction to the principles of database systems.
+course is to provide an introduction to the design and use of database

-We begin by studying database design, covering the entity relationship model.
-We will then cover the relational data model,
+We begin by studying database design, covering the Object Data Language (ODL)

-The class meets two times a week for lectures.
+The class meets three times a week for lectures.
 We won't meet in the computer

 lab except perhaps very occasionally.
-Most of the material is covered in the
+We will follow parts of the textbook

 light programming).
-In addition, there will be a programming project, which is
+In addition, there will be a programming project.
+You

 to change -- check Web site)